TheCacophonyProject/cacophony-api/test/README.md

   - `\q`

 Migrate the database to the latest version
-* Copy your configuration from 'config' directory to the 'test/config'
+* Copy the app.js from the 'config' directory to the 'test/config'
   - In database.js change the database name `cacophonytest`
   - In server.js change server.port of the server to `1080`
   - In server.js change fileprocessing.port of the server to `2008`
   - In server.js change the endpoint of the s3 server to `9001`

 * Migrate the database
   - from the parent folder (cacophony-api) run `node_modules/sequelize-cli/bin/sequelize db:migrate --config test/config/database.js`

 Make the test user a super user